ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

                        &= 1 - 2 \sqrt{\pi A} / l

 with the projected event area :math:`A` and the contour length of the convex hull of the event image :math:`l`.
-Note thatcComputing the contour length from the convex hull avoids an overestimation due to irregular, non-convex event shapes.
+Note that computing the contour length from the convex hull prevents an overestimation due to irregular, non-convex event shapes.

 ..
 [1] *Detection Of Human Disease Conditions By Single-Cell Morpho-Rheological
-       Phenotyping Of Whole Blood* by Toepfner et al., licensed under CC BY 4.0 :cite:`Toepfner2017`.
+       Phenotyping Of Whole Blood* by Toepfner et al., licensed under CC BY 4.0 :cite:`Toepfner2018`.